Nuitka/Nuitka/Developer_Manual.rst

 From here, work should be done to demonstrate the correctness of it with the basic tests applied to discover undetected issues.

-Forth and optional goal: Extra bonus points for being able to track and predict "append" to update the constant list in a known way.
+Fifth and optional goal: Extra bonus points for being able to track and predict "append" to update the constant list in a known way.
 Using "list.append" that should be done and lead to a constant result of "len" being used.

-The fifth and challenging goal will be to make the code generation be impacted by the value friends types.
+The sixth and challenging goal will be to make the code generation be impacted by the value friends types.
 It should have a knowledge that "PyList_Append" does the job of append and use "PyList_Size" for "len".
 The "ValueFriends" should aid the code generation too.